-The Lower Columbia Ecosystem Management Program (LCEMP) is a collaborative approach to assess, rehabilitate, monitor, conserve and enhance wild land ecosystems in the Lower Columbia area of British Columbia.
-The LCEMP arose out of the need for Teck to address ecological impacts in a portion of the Terrestrial Ecological Risk Assessment (ERA) study area around Trail Operations.
-LCEMP is a collaboration between Teck, regulators and other stakeholders, to meet regulatory requirements under the Contaminated Sites Regulation.
+The Lower Columbia Ecosystem Management Program (LCEMP) is a collaborative approach to assess, rehabilitate, monitor, conserve and enhance wildland ecosystems in the Lower Columbia area of British Columbia.
+The purpose of LCEMP is to address ecological impacts associated with historical aerial emissions from Teck Trail Operations.

 The guiding principles developed for LCEMP are:

 - The program will focus on ecological values and associated impacts.